 Skip to main content

-Also see how the Bombardier Global 7500 compares with the new Gulfstream G700 and Dassault Falcon 8X.
+See how the Bombardier Global 7500 compares with the new Gulfstream G700 and Dassault Falcon 8X.

 Performance

-Firstly, the Bombardier Global 7500 is able to cruise at a maximum altitude of 51,000 feet.
-Whereas the Embraer Lineage 1000E can’t cruise any higher than 41,000 feet.
+First, the Global 7500 cruises at a maximum altitude of 51,000 feet, compared to the Lineage 1000E’s ceiling of 41,000 feet.

 Range

 The Global 7500 can fly non-stop for up to 7,700 nautical miles.
-That is a truly impressive distance.
-Use this range tool to visualize the distance on a map.

 This kind of range means that the Global 7500 can fly non-stop from New York to Bangkok, Los Angeles to Singapore and Miami to Auckland.

-In comparison, the Lineage 1000E can’t fly quite so far.
 The maximum range of the Lineage 1000E is 4,600 nautical miles.
 That’s roughly the distance from New York to Istanbul.
-It is still an impressive distance – there are many large jets that can fly further.

 Ground Performance